Uncover the Truth Behind Meth Detox Timelines

 Possible Complications of Meth Detox

 Today’s meth detox treatments are safe, effective, and overseen by medical professionals who have experience with treating addiction.
 The largest risks associated with overcoming meth addiction are depression, suicidal ideation, relapse, overdose, and dangerous behavior due to psychosis.
-But those who detox from meth at professional inpatient medical facilities are often at low risk for experiencing these complications since medical staff and therapists can intervene at any time and offer patients the help and support needed to stay sober.
+But those who detox from meth at professional inpatient medical facilities are often at low risk for experiencing these complications, since medical staff and therapists can intervene at any time and offer the help and support needed to stay sober.

 Available Meth Detox Treatments

 Meth detox treatments are commonly performed as medical detox treatments, which involve the use of medications that can minimize or relieve certain symptoms.
 A medical detox is often conducted in a hospital or inpatient setting where patients have 24/7 access to nurses, doctors, and therapists.
-Antidepressants and anti-craving medications may be prescribed to patients as part of meth detox, along with medications like naltrexone have shown effective at reducing meth use.
+Antidepressants and anti-craving medications may be prescribed to patients as part of meth detox, along with medications like naltrexone that have shown to be effective at reducing meth use.

 Meth Aftercare Treatment Options